California State University, Chico: Student media

 KCSC Radio was founded in 1951.
 The university's student-run weekly newspaper, The Orion first began publishing in 1975.
 In 1989, The Orion won the National Pacemaker Award, the first of nine times the paper has won the top prize in college journalism.
-In 2009, The Orion won the National Pacemaker Award for the 11th time at the College Media Convention.
+In 2009, The Orion won a National Pacemaker Award in the four-year non-daily newspaper category at the College Media Convention.

 In 1997 Wild Oak Music Group, an independent record company, was founded and is run by the Music Industry students within the College of Humanities and Fine Arts.

 Athletics

 The university's athletic teams are known as the Chico State Wildcats.
 The school sponsors soccer, basketball, golf, cross country, and track and field for both men and women.
 The school sponsors softball and volleyball for women, and baseball for men.
-The school's athletic director is Anita Barker.
+The school's athletic director was Anita Barker.
 The school competes in Division II of the National Collegiate Athletic Association (NCAA) in the California Collegiate Athletic Association (CCAA).
 Since 1998, Chico State's athletic teams have won 99 NCAA Championship berths, 40 CCAA titles, 24 West Region titles, and 15 NCAA national titles.
 The Wildcats softball team won the first AIAW Division III national championship in 1980, led by pitcher Kathy Arendsen.
 Chico excels in cross country and track and field in the California Collegiate Athletic Association.

 The Wildcats of Chico State earned six team NCAA championships at the Division II level.
 NCAA Division II individual championships by Scott Bauhs (2008) Men's cross country and J. J. Jakovac (2002, 2004) and Kyle Souza (2011) Men's Golf Championships.